 Defendant landlord wrongfully withheld Plaintiff's security deposit of $[AMOUNT] following Plaintiff's vacating the rental premises at [ADDRESS] on [MOVE-OUT DATE].
 Under [STATE STATUTE], Defendant was required to return the deposit or provide an itemized statement of lawful deductions within [X] days.
 Defendant failed to do so.
 Plaintiff sent a written demand on [DATE] via certified mail (attached).
 Defendant has not responded.
 Plaintiff seeks: (1) return of wrongfully withheld deposit: $[X], (2) statutory damages of [2x/3x] per [STATE STATUTE]: $[X], (3) court costs and filing fees.

 Filing fees range $30–$75.
-Most counties accept online filing now; others require in-person.
-Keep the receipt — it's recoverable as court costs if you win.
+Most counties accept online filing now; others still require in-person.
+Keep the receipt; it's recoverable as court costs if you win.

 After filing, you have to officially notify the landlord of the lawsuit ("service of process").
 States vary:

 Most small-claims hearings take 15–30 minutes.
 Judges are used to self-represented tenants.
-Bring two copies of every document + your own set.
+Bring two copies of every document, plus your own set.

 When called: